jonathanglassman/gsp-terraform-ignition/docs/gds-supported-platform/getting-started.md

     This file defines metadata about the chart.

-1. Create a `templates` directory in the root directory.
+1. Create a `templates` directory in the `chart/` directory.
 This directory contains all Kubernetes object definitions.

-1. Create a `values.yaml` file in the root directory.
-This file sets the default values for your desired chart variables.

 ## Create a Kubernetes Deployment object